** REVISED – 28th May 2021 with information on the Association for Coaching **

 - Professional Coaching Bodies

-The professional coaching bodies are typically self-regulating organisations that aim to set standards of training, development, practice and ethics in their respective fields.
 They have been created by coaches to promote, support and enhance the standing of coaching and can be seen, in a sense, as the guardians of the profession.

 The awarding bodies, by contrast, are regulated institutions with a focus on standardisation, qualification management and development.
 In this category are universities and institutes such as the Institute of Leadership & Management and CIPD.